mzfr/slicer/readme.md

 # Installation

+__NOTE__: I'll be rewriting this tool in python so its possible that either some error occurs in the go version or you are not able to install it.

 You can download the binary from the [release](https://github.com/mzfr/slicer/releases) page.
 Also if you want you can clone this repository and build the binary yourself.

 If you have `go` compiler installed then you can use `go get github.com/mzfr/slicer`.